guanggevwu/ZEUS_Tango_control/DAQ/README.md

-Here is how to acquire data using the ZEUS DAQ app.
+Instructions on how to acquire data using the ZEUS DAQ app.

 # 1 Start the program